 So desirous are we to learn about the elusive nature of creativity that we’ll watch and listen with bated breath when someone who has been successful at living life as a creative person has something to say about the process and the choices he’s made to get to where he is today.
-One of Top Moments of this year was Damian Lewis chatting at the SAG-AFTRA Foundation with New York Magazine’s Hollywood editor, Stacey Wilson Hunt, about his career as an actor.
+One of such moments was Damian Lewis chatting at the SAG-AFTRA Foundation in 2016 with New York Magazine’s Hollywood editor, Stacey Wilson Hunt, about his career as an actor.

 Continue reading “Throwback Thursday to Damian Lewis’ SAG-AFTRA Interview”

 Damianista’s note 03/22/2023: Since the Hoxton Hall gig has been recorded professionally and that it will be released later this year, we cannot share the live videos we made at the gig.
 But you may find live videos from Damian’s other gigs on our YouTube channel.

 Well, ladies and gentlemen, I had a 48-hour lightning trip to London for fun with fan friends and a fantastic evening of music at Hoxton Hall in East End with the one and only Damian Lewis and his fabulous band.
 And when I asked my blog mate Gingersnap before my trip that whether she thought I was crazy, I got this response.

 “You’re not crazy.
 But you have a new name.
 Groupie!”

 Seriously, how many times do you need to travel to see a musician in action to qualify as a groupie? 🙂